thr-consulting/imperium/docs/AuthenticationInDepth.md

 ## Actions
 * Route authentication - On every express request (including graphql requests) we need to authenticate the user.
+* Token refresh - Refresh the token when it expires.
 * Log in - The user wants to log in.
 * Log out - The user wants to log out.
 * Sign up - The user wants to sign up.